OpenRailAssociation/technical-committee/project_proposals/liblrs.md

 ## What standards does the project implement or rely on?
 How are they related to other existing standards?

+The data representation and the vocabulary is based on the article _A generic Data Model for Linear Referencing Systems_ published in the National Cooperative Highway Research Program, Research Result Digest (number 218, September 1997) and the [ISO 19148](https://www.iso.org/standard/75150.html) norm.

 ## What is the tech stack of the project?
 Name the major programming languages and frameworks which are used.